-In the Mesoscale Materials Lab we explore how symmetry-breaking in ferroic meta-materials drives the interaction of light and other waves with excitations solids.
+The Mesoscale Materials Lab explores how symmetry-breaking and structure drive the flow of energy in solids, including the interaction of light with matter.
 Welcome to our site.

 It is well known how the properties of a solid arise from its symmetry, whether this is defined within the bulk interior, or by the presence of a surface or interface.
 We study how symmetry-breaking at different length scales alters how light and other electromagnetic radiation interacts and propagates in ferroelectric and related materials.